-Recognizing the aesthetic, environmental, ecological and economic benefits to our coastal community that native and well-adapted vegetation provides, the Town of Duck adopted an ordinance on June 6, 2007 to ensure a vegetative canopy in Duck now and into the future.
+Recognizing the aesthetic, environmental, ecological and economic benefits to our coastal community that native and well-adapted vegetation provides, the Town of Duck adopted amended ordinance 15-06 on June 3, 2015 to ensure a vegetative canopy in Duck now and into the future.

-A summary of the ordinance is detailed below; for specific details, please refer to Town Code regulations regarding Tree & Vegetation Preservation and Planting (online at http://www.townofduck.com/ordinances/08-01.pdf) or call the Department of Community Development at (252) 255-1234.
+A summary of the ordinance is detailed below; for specific details, please refer to Town Code regulations regarding TREE AND VEGETATION PRESERVATION AND PLANTING, or call the Department of Community Development at (252) 255-1234.

 Additional Features of the Ordinance

 Newly installed irrigation systems must be either connected to a well or, if using County water, be fitted with rain sensors.

 Vegetation planting guidelines, in the form of an appendix, provide information on what types of plants meet the ordinance criteria for native or hardy vegetation (see http://www.townofduck.com/pzi/pzi.vegetationplantingguidelines.pdf).
 The ordinance provides for Town Council review of special exceptions in extraordinary circumstances.